Magistrates Court Guide

 The court will usually break at 1pm for lunch for approximately an hour.
 If your case has not been heard before this, you will be permitted to leave the court and will be told a time at which you will be expected to return.

 Entering the courtroom

-Eventually your name will be called out by the usher and you will be escorted into the courtroom in order for your case to be heard.
+When your case is ready to be heard your name will be called out by the usher and you will be escorted into the courtroom.
 In the courtroom itself there will usually be three magistrates (sometimes only two) sitting at the front on a raised platform.
 In front of the magistrates will be the court clerk (legal advisor).
 Their job is to advise the magistrates on all aspects and technicalities of the law, they are not involved in deciding the outcome of any case, only to advise the magistrates on what the law states.
 All other people will be sat facing the magistrates and the court clerk.
-There will also be a section of the court which seats the general public including anyone who may have accompanied you to court, and usually the press.
+There will also be a section of the court which seats the general public including anyone who may have accompanied you to court and usually the press.
 The press usually consist of one or two reporter's from the local newspapers, it is likely your case will appear in the newspaper.

 Confirm name & address and enter your plea

 Once you have been ushered into the court and you have taken your place standing before the magistrates, the court proceedings will commence.
 You will be asked to confirm your name and address by the court clerk before any charge(s) against you are read out.
 You will then be asked if you plead guilty or not guilty.
 If you enter a plea of 'not guilty' to any of the charges against you then the court case will be adjourned until a later date.
 If you are facing multiple charges then any charge(s) to which you have pleaded guilty to will be dealt with once your trial has taken place and a verdict has been reached.